 First, note that the first line is a header line which should not be included when you try to run the simulation.
 Next, note that the first 7 columns of the input file set the time for the conditions that follow.
 Since we will not be simulating real conditions from a real day, the date we pick is arbitrary, though the usual convention is to pick 1/1/2000 for the date.
 The time differences are significant, though for our work here we will just use a 5 minute time difference between each of the points that we use.
 The next six columns give the three components of the solar wind magnetic field in nT, followed by the three components of the solar wind speed in km/s.
+Note that $V_x$ must be negative, so that the solar wind is moving the earth and that the simulation adds the extra constraint that the magnitude of $V_x$ must be 200 km/s or greater.
 The final two columns are the solar wind plasma number density in cm-3 and the solar wind plasma temperature in Kelvin.

-In this lab you will complete one simulation run where you vary, in turn, two parameter.
-In one part of the run you will vary V_x and in the other part you will vary n.
+In this lab you will complete one simulation run where you vary, in turn, two parameters.
+In one part of the run you will vary $V_x$ and in the other part you will vary n.
 For each run you will compare the location of the subsolar point of the magnetopause to the location predicted by equation 1.
 Ask your instructor what specific range you should use for each.
-Note that because of the way the simulation interpolates the parameters between input lines that you will always want to have the same parameters between consecutive input lines.
+Note that because of the way the simulation interpolates the parameters between input lines that you will always want to have pairs of lines that have the same parameter values.
 Before submitting your simulation, have your instructor check your input parameters.